lukaszimmermann/ClinicalReportR/README.md

 Currently, it creates a genetic report of somatic mutations from a vcf file annotated via https://github.com/PersonalizedOncology/vep_plugins_containerized.
 You can find an example report and corresponding template in inst/extdata.

+## Prerequisites
+A running REST service for the Biograph data.
+This is currently under development.

 ## Installation
 Simply install this R package